 One of the best ways to provide unique and interesting content is to share your own opinion.
 It could be on a controversial topic, which could lead to a lot of social media shares and a productive conversation, or it could be your own thoughts on anything relevant to the topics that you cover at your blog.
 Here is an example, Google Should Penalize Multi-Page Articles: Here’s Why.

 Roundups and list posts can also be very effective for generating traffic to your blog.
-In the design industry, your roundups will often be visual, like Design Inspiration: Text Art Showcase.
-Another type of list post would be something like 68 Easy Ways to Promote Your Design Services for a Steady Flow of New Clients.
+In the design industry, your roundups will often be visual, like this showcase of the best church websites.
+Another type of list post would be something like 70 Easy Ways to Promote Your Design Services for a Steady Flow of New Clients.

 Another option is the group interview.
 Rather than asking several questions to one designer, you could ask one question or a few questions to a number of different designers.
 An example of this is 5 Successful Freelancers Share the Secrets to Their Success.